Share

 “It’s easy to get cynical about politics,” he added.
 “But I still believe we can find solutions if we work together.
 We just have to stop making everything political.”

-His message to Californians was simple:
+His message to Californians is straightforward:

 “Stay engaged.
 Stay patient.
 And remember — change takes time, but it’s coming.”